 Can I add more materials to my portfolio after I already sent it?

-No. The portfolio should be sent as complete from the beginning, and ideally within one package.
-Late additions can not be matched with previously sent materials.
+No. The portfolio should be sent as complete from the time they are submitted.
+Late additions cannot be matched with previously sent materials.

 I am applying as a transfer applicant.
 Will you need my high school transcripts?